Iterable/iterable-web-sdk/EmbeddedManagerDoc.md

     - It iterates through all impressions stored in the impressions map.
     - For each impression, an EmbeddedImpressionData object is created, containing the messageId, displayCount, and duration of the impression.
 This object is added to the array.
     - Once all impressions have been processed, the array of impression data is returned.

+- updateDisplayCountAndDuration(impressionData: IEmbeddedImpressionData): updates the count of message display and update the duration.

 # Tracking Function